Nutrient Dense, local, healthy, real food

 Levity Farms CSA

 Connecting our local community directly to the farm, turning would-be customers into essential farm members.
-Support the farm by buying-in at the beginning of the season, and enjoy your share of our weekly harvest.
+Support the farm by buying-in at the beginning of the season, and enjoy your shares of each weekly harvest.

 Joining the Levity Farms CSA

 To become a member, sign up for our CSA anytime before the season starts.
 Purchasing your membership ensures you'll receive a share of each week's harvest, which can be picked up at your chosen location.
-Don’t worry, we'll send weekly reminder emails to ensure you don't miss out on picking up your share.
+Don’t worry, we'll send weekly emails to help remind you each week, along with recipes and information about the harvest.

 Weekly Shares

 Just as each week’s harvest will be different, so will each week’s member share.
-The average share will include 5-7 items, depending on the season.
-These are just examples of CSA shares for a couple of weeks in the Spring:
+The average share will include 5-7 items.
+These are examples of CSA shares for a couple of weeks in the Summer:

 Pricing

-The cost for 10 shares over the 12-week season is $350, which averages $35 per share.
+The cost for a season’s 8 shares is $300, which averages $37.50 per share.
 Each share is enough fresh produce for 1–2 people per week.
 If you’ve got a larger family or are a serious veggie enthusiast (go you!), consider a double share.

-By paying for the season up front, you’re not only reserving your share of fresh, organic produce but also supporting our farm and helping sustain the local food movement here in Southern Appalachia.
+By paying for the season up front, you’re not only reserving your share of fresh, organically-grown produce, you’re also supporting our farm and helping sustain the local food movement here in Southern Appalachia.

 FAQs